ouphi/ultralytics/docs/guides/azureml-notebook-quickstart.md

 Close your terminal and create a new notebook.
 From your Notebook, you can select the new kernel.

-Then you can install the required dependencies:
+Then you can open a Notebook cell and install the required dependencies:

 ```bash
 %%bash